Cloud Service Models SaaS, IaaS, PaaS – Choose the Right One for Your Business

 With the age of personalization and specialization, cloud services are increasing in demand for future companies.
 Every company has limited resources that they have to allocate strategically, often leaving them to make crucial decisions on which business processes to be done in-house.
 The increasing demand for business process outsourcing units is one such example.
 Companies today are lending out the most basic processes like payrolls, recruitments, media marketing, etc to be able to focus on their USP better.
 With this increasing trend, the Cloud service provider is another business unit that’s gaining popularity and will soon be the most essential service to be outsourced.
 As the future is moving towards the cloud with so many options available, it’s essential for businesses to fit their cloud service models as per their business requirements to get that competitive edge in the market.

-The major decision lies in which cloud model to choose from.
-All major cloud services providers offer three basic types of models:
+The major decision lies in which cloud service models to choose from.
+All major cloud services providers offer three basic types of cloud service models:

 - Infrastructure as a Service | IaaS